Noether's 1st theorem with local symmetries: 1. Introduction

-In this letter, we propose a general method to derive a conserved current associated with a global symmetry which is a part of a local symmetry.
-In Sec.~2, while a total system suffers from a Noether's 2nd theorem, a matter sector, which is invariant under the local transformation in the presence of a covariant background gauge field, is shown to have a conserved current of the Noether's 1st theorem for a special type of global symmetries.
+In this paper, we propose a general method to derive a matter conserved current associated with a special global symmetry which is a part of local symmetries.
+In Sec.~2, while a total system suffers from a Noether's 2nd theorem, a matter sector, which alone is still invariant under the local transformation in the presence of a covariant background gauge field, is shown to have a conserved current of the Noether's 1st theorem for a special type of a global symmetry, which we call a hidden matter symmetry.
 We apply the general method to three examples, a $U(1)$ gauge theory, general relativity and a non-abelian gauge theory in Sec.~3.
 We show that an electric charge in the $U(1)$ gauge theory is conserved due to a constant $U(1)$ transformation of the matter sector.
-In the case of general relativity, on the other hand, the vector for the global transformation giving a conserved current explicitly depends on the background metric in the matter Lagrangian, for example, like a Killing vector.
-We show that our definition of a conserved charge in general relativity is nothing but the one recently proposed by a collaboration including the present author without using global symmetries\cite{Aoki:2020prb,Aoki:2020nzm}.
+In the case of general relativity, on the other hand, the vector for the global transformation giving a conserved current explicitly depends on the background metric like a Killing vector.
+We show that our definition of a conserved charge in general relativity is nothing but the one recently proposed by a collaboration including the present author without using symmetric argument\cite{Aoki:2020prb,Aoki:2020nzm}.
 A background field dependence of the global transformation plays an important role in the non-abelian gauge theory as well.
 In Sec.~4, our conclusions and discussions are given.
-In particular, we stress that a difference between $U(1)$ gauge theory and others is a fact that local gauge transformations are field independent only in the $U(1)$ gauge theory, which is related to an absence of non-linear terms in the gauge Lagrangian.
+In particular, we stress that a difference between $U(1)$ gauge theory and others is a fact that local gauge transformations are field independent only in the $U(1)$ gauge theory, which is related to an absence of non-linear terms in the Lagrangian for gauge fields.